shTNT/Easy-AIO-Installer-DLSS5-NR/docs/KNOWNISSUESANDFIXES.md

 - **Cause:** ReShade was installed without the standard effects pack.
 - **Fix:** Reinstall ReShade with Full Add-on Support and make sure standard effects are included, then run the Easy AIO Installer again.
 The installer's cleanup preserves the mandatory `.fxh` headers, so this error is almost always caused by the ReShade install itself.

-### Installer ran but no DFC shaders or add-ons appear
+### Installer ran but no shaders or add-ons appear

 - **Symptom:** ReShade overlay opens and standard effects compile, but `DLSS5_Feed.fx`, VORT or Launchpad shaders, or the DFC add-on never appear.
 - **Cause:** The installer was pointed to the wrong folder — a launcher folder, a parent directory, or a subfolder like `Binaries\` instead of the folder containing the main `.exe`.